StefanVermeent/projectlog/README.md

 The three core aims of `projectlog` are:

-1. Help you to set up an R project structure following best practices.
+1. Help you to set up or convert your R project following best practices.
 2. Help you to easily keep track of important points in your project, such as preregistrations, first-time data access, and article submissions and revisions.